Thaxterogaster

 Thaxterogaster is a genus of fungi in the family Cortinariaceae.

 Taxonomy

-The genus was created in 1951 by the German mycologist Rolf Singer to contain the novel species Thaxterogaster magellanicum and Thaxterogaster violaceum.
+The genus was created in 1951 by the German mycologist Rolf Singer to contain the novel species Thaxterogaster magellanicus and Thaxterogaster violaceum.
 Several other species were placed in this genus in the subsequent decades but then reclassified as Cortinarius or Descolea species.

 In 2022 the family Cortinariaceae, which previously contained only the one genus of Cortinarius was reclassified based on genomic data and split into the genera of Cortinarius, Aureonarius, Austrocortinarius, Calonarius, Cystinarius, Hygronarius, Mystinarius, Phlegmacium, Thaxterogaster and Volvanarius.
 Numerous Cortinarius species were transferred into the genus of Thaxterogaster as a result of this work.

 The genus is further divided with subgenus and section classifications: